 What can you get compensation for?

-You must make the claim within 3 years of the date of the accident, if you know who caused the accident.
+You must claim within 3 years of the date of the accident if you know who caused the accident.
 If you don't know who the driver or owner of the vehicle was that caused the accident, you need to claim within 2 years.

 You will need the following to make a claim

 You must provide details of the accident to the RAF on a statutory accident report form (RAF 3) together with information of witnesses which the RAF may request.

 It’s important to make sure that all the documents are filled in correctly.
 It’s recommended to make copies of all your documents in case there’s an administration error.

 Once you have completed all the necessary forms and accompanying documents, you must submit the documents in hard-copy, faxed documents require the originals to be furnished.
 Emailed documents won’t be accepted.

 If the claim arose after the 31 July 2008 and general damages are claimed, a Serious Injury Assessment Report (RAF 4) must be submitted to the RAF to confirm that the injury sustained is serious.